This plug-in integrates JFormDesigner into NetBeans.

 The Source and Design toggle buttons in the editor toolbar enable you to switch from a JFormDesigner form editor to its Java editor and vice versa.

-You can convert existing NetBeans, IntelliJ IDEA and Abeille forms to JFormDesigner forms.
+You can convert existing NetBeans and IntelliJ IDEA forms to JFormDesigner forms.
 Right-click on the form file (or any container) and select Tools > Convert to JFormDesigner Form.

 When converting an IntelliJ IDEA form, JFormDesigner inserts its own generated GUI code into the existing Java class and removes IntelliJ IDEA's GUI code.

 JFormDesigner uses the term "Preferences" instead of NetBeans "Options".
 The JFormDesigner preferences are fully integrated into the NetBeans options dialog.
 Select Tools > Options from the menu to open it and then select the "JFormDesigner" page.
 See Preferences for details.

 You can also set project specific options in the NetBeans project dialog.
 Select File > Project Properties from the menu to open it and then expand the node "JFormDesigner" in the tree.
 See Preferences for details.